Contact An Attorney

 As of 2018, non-parent relatives including grandparents, step-parents, and step-siblings may also petition the court asking for visitation rights.
 The court will grant the relative visitation if they have an ongoing, substantial relationship with a child and if granting visitation rights to the relative would be in the best interest of the child.
 Similar to the determinations of a child’s residential schedule after a divorce, the court makes this determination based on evidence of several factors, like the nature of the relationship and who the child lives with.

 If a parent objects to someone being granted visitation, the court will weigh that fact very heavily.
 In that case, the person seeking visitation will need to show more evidence than normal in order to gain visitation rights over a parent’s objections.

 Waiting for the court to determine visitation rights is not something you should do alone.
-Call the experienced child custody lawyers at David J. Crouse & Associates for the family advocates you deserve.
+Call the experienced child custody lawyers at Crouse Erickson for the family advocates you deserve.